-Use of University grounds for activities such as assemblies, rallies or other gatherings is governed by the Policy on Public Assembly Area: https://policy.ku.edu/provost/public-assembly-policy.
+Use of University grounds for activities such as assemblies, rallies or other gatherings is governed by the Policy on Public Assembly.
 Policies of the Board of Regents also limit the use of campus facilities, including for fund raising and political activity.

-The University staffs a Facilities Planning & Development Office which is responsible for designing and constructing campus facilities in compliance with applicable codes.
-It also oversees the campus lighting plan as well as the design and construction standards for all KU buildings.
-The Department of Facilities Services is responsible for maintaining buildings and grounds.
-Facilities Services' Grounds Crew regularly trims trees, shrubs, and other vegetation to ensure that exterior lights are not blocked.
-Any exterior doors found to be malfunctioning are reported to KU Operations for immediate attention.
+The University staffs a Facilities Planning & Development Office, which is responsible for designing and constructing campus facilities in compliance with applicable codes.
+It also oversees the campus lighting plan as well as the design and construction standards for all KU

 The campus is regularly inspected by the Kansas Fire Marshal's Office as well as KU's Fire Marshal.
-The KU Department of Environment, Health and Safety is committed to aiding the campus in the protection of human health, safety, and the environment in a manner that enhances the quality of education, research, and public service on campus.
+The KU Department of Environment, Health, and Safety is committed to aiding the campus in the protection of human health, safety, and the environment in a manner that enhances the quality of education, research, and public service on campus.

-Use of campus facilities for meetings, speakers and other events is governed by the Guidelines for University Events and Registered Organizations under the authority of the University Events Committee and the Student Involvement and Leadership Center.
+Use of campus facilities for meetings, speakers, and other events is governed by the Guidelines for University Events and Registered Organizations under the authority of the University Events Committee and the Student Involvement and Leadership Center.